Thanks for stopping by to learn a little bit more about the blog.

 Then there's my boys.
 Already expert fisherman, and snake catchers (eew).

 My oldest boy has never met a tomato he didn't like (so we grow a lot of them), but my middle boy won't touch them with a 10 foot pole.
 My secret to sneaking him veggies?
 Pizza.
 He loves it.
 I make the crust from whole wheat, and the sauce from scratch, with some other veggies, like sweet potato blended in.
 He doesn't know that he's eating vegetables, and everyone else says it's the best pizza sauce they've ever had!
 It's a win-win.

-Besides being a wannabe Gardener-ess, aspiring Expert Pressure-canner and all around Food Storage Maven (I've never had an outdoor tornado shelter, so it's only natural to want to fill it up, right) I am from-scratch cooking OBSESSED.
+Besides being aspiring garner-ess, expert pressure-canner and all around food storage maven, I am from-scratch cooking OBSESSED.
 Mostly, it started as a way to cut our grocery bill down, while simultaneously avoiding excessive processed foods.

 I hope you'll fall in love with making everything and anything with me, gaining knowledge, and making warm and meaningful memories in the kitchen along the way.

 If there's something you don't see that you'd like to, or have any questions at all, please feel free to email me directly at [email protected] or subscribe to my email list for these recipes to be delivered right to your inbox.
 I'm looking forward to hearing from you.

 I'm also saving new story pin recipes on Pinterest, some of which aren't on my site yet, to get feedback on whether they should be on the site.
 Pinterest is where I spend most of my time as far as social media goes, and I'd love it if you considered following The Frozen Biscuit as I pin along.

 Can't wait to here from you.